 1729-1808.
 He was born on 7 June 1729, the son of the Reverend Samuel Uvedale, the rector of Barking in Suffolk, and of his wife Sophia Spragge.

-Uvedale commanded the Dublin 74 in the Channel Fleet from the autumn of 1780 into the early part of the new year but was again obliged to resign through his poor health.
-He was unable to secure any further employment and retired to his residence of Bosmere House, Creeting All Saints, Suffolk which he had been able to purchase through a great amount of prize money made during the Seven Years War.
+Uvedale commanded the Dublin 74 in the Channel Fleet from October 1780 until the end of the year but was again obliged to resign through his poor health.
+He was unable to secure any further employment and retired to his residence of Bosmere House, Creeting All Saints, Suffolk which he had been able to purchase through the prize money garnered during the Seven Years War.

-He became a superannuated admiral in 1788 during the dispute over the pensioning off senior captains that resulted in Lord Howe s resignation as first lord of the Admiralty on 16 July.
-During the parliament debate his case was introduced by John Pollexfen Bastard, the M.P for Devonshire, who mentioned that Uvedale had been superseded on medical advice from one command after being struck on the head by a falling yard.
+He became a superannuated admiral in 1788 during the dispute over the pensioning of senior captains that resulted in Lord Howe’s resignation as the first lord of the Admiralty on 16 July.
+During the parliamentary debate on this matter, his case was introduced by John Pollexfen Bastard, the M.P for Devonshire, who mentioned that Uvedale had been superseded on medical advice from one command after being struck on the head by a falling yard.

-He died on 10 December 1808 in Ipswich, having sold Bosmere House on account of his poor health and he was buried at Creeting All Saints, Suffolk.
+Uvedale died on 14 December 1808 in Ipswich, having sold Bosmere House on account of his poor health, and he was buried at Creeting All Saints, Suffolk.

-Uverdale married Margaret Cooke of Edmonton, the daughter of a clergyman, on 18 January 1763.
+He married Margaret Cooke of Edmonton, the daughter of the vicar of that parish, on 18 January 1763.